Right this very moment, many of your loyal users are tapping away at their mobile screens to use your app. That’s a good thing!

 Final Word

-If you want your business to survive and thrive in the years to come, you need to be where the action is—people’s mobile screens.
-But don’t fall into the trap of using short-term strategies to maintain and increase your cash flow.
-After all, running a business is all about relationships.
-What better way to nurture your relationships with your loyal users than to make them feel they’re a big part of your company’s growth?
-With the right referral program strategy, anything’s possible.
+If you want your business to survive and thrive in the years to come, you need to be where the action is—people's mobile screens.
+But don't fall into the trap of using short-term strategies to maintain and increase your cash flow.
+After all, running a business is all about relationships and building a loyal customer base.
+According to research, acquiring a new customer can cost 5 times more than retaining an existing one.
+What better way to nurture your relationships with your loyal users than to make them feel they're a big part of your company's growth through a well-designed referral program?
+With the right referral program strategy, anything's possible.